charlehsin/charlehsin.github.io/_posts/2021-11-19-oauth2-in-aspnet5-webapi.md

 ---
-title                    : "Use external OAuth 2.0 provider in ASP.NET (ASP.NET Core) 5 Web API."
+title                    : "Facebook OAuth 2.0 provider in ASP.NET Core 5 Web API."
 date                     : 2021-11-19 06:20:00 -0800
-last_modified_at         : 2021-11-20 16:00:00 -0800
+last_modified_at         : 2021-11-21 16:00:00 -0800
 categories               : Coding DotNet5
 permalinks               : /:categories/:year/:month/:day/:title.html
 header:
   teaser                 : /assets/images/teaser-oauth-provider.jpg
 ---

-## Overview
+ASP.NET 5's [documentation](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/?view=aspnetcore-5.0&tabs=visual-studio) is not clear about how to use external OAuth 2.0 provider for the web API.

-ASP.NET 5 provides the [documentation](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/?view=aspnetcore-5.0&tabs=visual-studio) for how to use external OAuth 2.0 provider.
-However, the documentation is for the web app, not for the web API.
 This post talks about how to use Facebook as the external OAuth 2.0 provider for the web API.
-This post is based on this [commit](https://github.com/charlehsin/net5-webapi-tutorial/commit/ef42ffa0f3633106fcb805001d38efca75595df6) in my [GitHub repository](https://github.com/charlehsin/net5-webapi-tutorial).
+This is based on this [commit](https://github.com/charlehsin/net5-webapi-tutorial/commit/ef42ffa0f3633106fcb805001d38efca75595df6) in my [GitHub repository](https://github.com/charlehsin/net5-webapi-tutorial).
 The assumption is that you already have a working ASP.NET 5 Web API with JWT bearer authentication, and you only want to add the external OAuth 2.0 provider to your Web API.

 ## Configuring Facebook OAuth 2.0 provider and storing the secrets